Natali-bali/Web_scraping_text_classification/README.md

 I scraped lyrics of 2 bands Queen and U2 with BeautifulSoup package created Bag of words and TFIDF matrices.
-Trained models LOGISTIC REGRESSION, Naive byers and Random Forest to predict the name of band.
+Trained models LOGISTIC REGRESSION, Naive Bayes and Random Forest to predict the name of band.
 Naive Byers showed best scores.
 I created WordCloud plots and Topic Modeling foe each band.
 Our lyrics pretty similar, so maximum accuracy I could reach is about 73%